RTBHOUSE/grpclb-load-balancer/README.md

 #### Healthchecks
 With `basic-loadbalancer-aware-server` you can use your custom healthcheck, provided as [Health service](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) implementation.
 Server will run an InProcessServer with this service, call `Check` every 5s (can be configured) and inform LB about status changes (by `pause()` and `resume()` in `LBConnector`).

-#### Zookeeper
-There is an alternative implementation of the LB and BasicServer, that uses Zookeeper cluster for registering servers.
-We have a `BasicZookeeperAwareServer` class, which is similar to `BasicLoadbalancerAwareServer`, but instead of registering directly in loadbalancer, it registers server in Zookeeper cluster (creates an ephemeral node at given path). `loadbalancer-zookeeper` reads the server list from this path.
-The rest works just the same as above, the difference is the place where we store the list of active servers.
-This implementation was only an intermediate step during development, and if you don't have clear reasons to use Zookeeper version, you should use standalone version.